 CTE in Bellingham Public Schools supports and guides all students as they explore and prepare for careers and post-secondary certificate options.
 CTE emphasizes real world, real life skills to connect students to academics and training that will help them be successful in their chosen career.

 Leadership skill development for all students is also an integral part of CTE programs.
-Students participate in leadership activities through Career and Technical student organizations such as FIRST, TSA, FCCLA, FBLA, DECA, or locally developed technical clubs.
+Students participate in leadership activities through Career and Technical student organizations such as VEX Robotics, TSA, FCCLA, FBLA, DECA, or locally developed technical clubs.
 Work-based learning activities are also available to extend the classroom into the workplace, connecting acquired knowledge and skills to a student‘s future employment.

 Juniors and seniors have the opportunity to enroll in specialized CTE programs through a partnership with the Northwest Career and Technical Academy.
 In addition, many CTE courses provide an opportunity for students to earn both high school and college credit through the dual credit program.
 For additional information about dual credit, or Northwest Career and Technical Academy classes, contact the Career Center or counseling office.

 Agriculture Sciences focus on the essential elements of life food, water, land, and air.
 This career cluster includes a diverse spectrum of occupations, ranging from farmer, rancher, and veterinarian to geologist, land conservationist, and florist.
 It also includes non traditional agricultural occupations like wind energy, solar energy, and oil and gas production.

 Business & Marketing focuses on building linkages in IT occupations for entry level, technical, and professional careers related to the design, development, support, and management of hardware, software, multimedia, and systems integration services.